deaamonder/SystemsProgramming2_Ex2/README.md

 Systems Programming 2 Ex2 @ Ariel University
 @author : diaa monder

-in this assigment we overload the operators we asked to overload.
+in this assignment we overload the operators we asked to overload.

-explaination about each operator overload :
+explanation about each operator overload :

     Addition Operator (operator+):
         This operator is overloaded to perform addition between two graphs.